 According to ancient Norwegian beliefs, Christmas is prime time for witches, trolls and other nasty spirits to emerge.
 Broom sticks must be stowed away as Christmas approaches to prevent them from stealing them for a midnight ride and men even fire their guns into the night sky on Christmas Eve.
 It’s also tradition to leave a bowl of porridge for the gnome who protects the barn (or he'll play tricks on you).

 Christmas falls at the beginning of summer down in the Southern Hemisphere.
 So there’s none of the snow or winter chill surrounding the festive season.
 Many swap the traditional Christmas roast for a barbecue on the beach on the big day.
-Even Santa is a little different, swapping reindeers for kangaroos to pull his sleigh or even rides over on a surfboard.
+Even Santa makes his journey a little differently, swapping reindeers for kangaroos to pull his sleigh or even riding over on a surfboard.
 Nice one, mate.
-(O.G Christmas makers right here!)

 England have always got in the swing of things during the Christmas festivities.
 Christmas Trees were first popularised here (Prince Albert gets all the cred, but it's acutally all thanks to Queen Charlotte).
 They were the first to hang Mistletoe as a decoration and they were even the first to hold the title for the world's largest stocking measuring a ridiculous 32.56m.
 It’s popular for families to take turns stirring the pudding mix clockwise while making a wish, now popularly known as Stir-up Sunday.
 Some add in coins & rings to the mixture for good luck too!